Edit

 The Kubernetes Gateway API is a specification for traffic management on Kubernetes clusters.
 The specification enhances Ingress API, which lacks a unified and provider-agnostic approach for advanced traffic routing.

 The Managed Gateway API Installation for Azure Kubernetes Service (AKS) installs the Custom Resource Definitions (CRDs) for the Kubernetes Gateway API.
-With the Managed Gateway API installation, you can use Gateway API functionality in a fully supported mode on AKS.
+You can install these CRDs independently of any specific Gateway API implementation.

 Prerequisites